VetusChronos/aperosvoxel/README.md

 - In-game [debug information](https://github.com/godot-extended-libraries/godot-debug-menu) accessible by pressing F3.
 Press F3 twice for full details
 - Inventory with icons (not automatically generated)
 - Placing and breaking terrain blocks
-- World limit of 536,870,911 in all directions
+- World limit of 536,870,911 in all horizontal directions
 - World saving via stream (limited)

 ## TO-DO:

+### Assets
+[x] Automatically download assets if they do not exist in the `user` directory<br>
+[ ] Configuration script to automatically download assets (for developers)<br>

 ### Terrain
-[ ] More comprehensive biome generation, considering temperature, erosion, and altitude
+[ ] More comprehensive biome generation, considering temperature, humidity, erosion, and altitude

 ### Save
 [ ] Saving worlds based on name, ID, and version